 Except, most decisions in life don’t have to be binary like this.
 Particularly in marketing, most decisions come down to “somewhere in between”.
 You try to find a balance so you get the best of both worlds.

-For example, in Luke Sullivan’s excellent advertising book Hey Whipple, Squeeze This, he talks about the advertising message challenge as finding the sweet spot between being “clear” and being “clever”.
+For example, in Luke Sullivan’s excellent Hey Whipple, Squeeze This, he talks about the advertising message challenge as finding the sweet spot between being “clear” and being “clever”.

 Being clear, is well, clear.
 Everyone understands something that’s clear.
 But as he points out, clear can often be dull.
 Boring.
 Predictable.
 That’s not what you want in your advertising.

 Clever is, well, clever.
 It’s interesting.
 Inspiring.
 Insightful.
 But if you’re too clever, it’s not clear.
 People won’t understand it.
 They won’t make the effort if it’s too hard to “get” the cleverness.

-So in reality, the best answer is somewhere inbetween.
+So in reality, the best answer’s somewhere in between.
 You want to be clear and clever.

 When you recognise this binary bias in decision-making, you soon see how often people abuse it.
 Politicians, business leaders and other manipulators use it all the time.
-So once your amygdala alerts you to them doing it, that’s when you ask, well why is it that choice?
+Once your amygdala alerts you to them doing it, that’s when you ask, well why is it that choice?
 Why not both?
-Why not another choice that’s somewhere inbetween, or something else entirely?
+Why not another choice that’s somewhere in between, or something else entirely?